spicycode/spicycode.github.com/_posts/2009-10-09-current-gem-practices.markdown

 ## Bask in your amazingness

 Now you've done it!
-You're the envy of ever ne're-do-well programmer from here to there.
+You're the envy of ever ne'er-do-well programmer from here to there.
 Enjoy!